mzpqnxow/tsh/README.md

-## Tiny SHell - An open-source UNIX backdoor, written by Christophe Devine
+## Tiny SHell - An open-source UNIX backdoor, written by Christophe Devine, which enhancements and utilities from others

+Christophe Devine released this tool licensed under 'the GPL' though he did not specify which version

+This fork, licensed by copyright@mzpqnxow.com, is released under the GPLv2.
+See LICENSE and LICENSE.md for more information on this license

 ### https://github.com/mzpqnxow/tsh fork

 This is a fork of the fork by creaktive with a focus on portability and convenience

   * Restored the portability feature of defaulting to /bin/sh (busybox, AIX, HP-UX, IRIX, many Solaris need this)
+  * Restored the more 'old school' way of the server, not accepting any arguments and being fairly opaque about what it even is (just minimal obfuscation)
   * Added simple way to avoid using a login shell at all (via ```MINIMAL=1 ./tsh```)
   * Added a way to explicitly specify Bash if you really want to (via ```BASH=1 ./tsh```)
   * Since creaktive's default of using /bin/bash was removed in my fork, it caused Debian derived systems to break since dash doesn't handle --login, fixed using /bin/sh -l (via ```DASH=1 ./tsh```)

 #### TODO
   * Add a collection of statically built (w/musl libc) executables for MIPS and ARM variants
-  * Add a simple tool to hotpatch the passphrase into the binaries
+  * Add a tool to hotpatch a hardcoded port and/or connectback host/IP into a tshd binary

 ### https://github.com/creaktive/tsh fork
   * Added iPhone buildability and a usage function
   * Redid the Makefile
   * Upgraded the ciphers
+  * Added some argv[] handling
   * Maybe some other stuff?
+  * Does not add any new licensing terms

 ### Original tsh version 0.6